Skip to main content

 Recommendation

-• Recurrent grade 3 or grade 4 combined internal/external haemorrhoids with persistent pain or bleeding; or
+• Severe (grade 3 or grade 4), which combine internal/external haemorrhoids with persistent pain or bleeding;

 • Irreducible and large external haemorrhoids.